Download Application Here >

 Admission to the Senior Honors Thesis program requires a GPA of 3.65 or higher in Art History/Urban Design courses and also an overall grade point average in CAS of at least 3.65.
 However, the required GPA is not, by itself, sufficient for admission to the Honors Thesis program.

-The Spring 2017 deadline for proposals was Friday, March 24th, 2017.
+The Spring 2021 deadline for proposals is March 31, 2021.
 After this date, the Director of Undergraduate Studies (Art History) or the Director of the Urban Design and Architecture Studies Program review all applications, and they will consult with the faculty and the department chair to decide whom to admit into the senior honors thesis program.
 Applications will be approved only if the faculty (and the applicant's proposed thesis advisor) are convinced that students have proposed a significant topic and are capable of completing the thesis with distinction.

-Students accepted into the Senior Honors Thesis program will register for a 4-point seminar during the fall semester of senior year.
-In spring semester of senior year they will take a 4-point Independent Study with their faculty advisor.
-Students writing a thesis are expected to meet regularly with their advisor throughout the year, including the months when they are taking the Honors Thesis seminar.
+Students accepted into the Senior Honors Thesis program will register for a 8 credits of coursework in 2019-2020.
+URDS students will take a 4-point seminar during the fall semester and a 4-point Independent Study with their faculty advisor in spring.
+The department will announce the thesis program for Art History majors in March or April 2019.
+All students writing theses are expected to meet regularly with their advisor throughout the year, including when they are taking an Honors Thesis seminar.

 Students will receive grades for the Honors Thesis seminar and for the Independent Study.
 The awarding of honors, however, is a separate process.
 Students must submit their completed thesis to their advisor at least four weeks before the last day of class in the spring semester.
 The advisor will invite two other faculty members to read and comment on the thesis.
 Students will then meet with all three readers to conduct an oral defense of their thesis.
 This should be scheduled, in consultation with the faculty advisor, to take place before the last day of spring classes.